 There is 1.
 Siam Paragon, 2.
 CentralWorld, 3.
 MBK, 4.
 Siam Discovery, 5.
 Siam Center, 6.
 Terminal 21, 7.
 Platinum Fashion Mall, 8.
 Pantip Plaza…do you really want me to go on?!

 Once you’re there, it’s worth it to have a meal at their food court since they have an incredible range of Asian and Western food at good prices.
 I’m explaining this in the What to Eat section below.

 I must say that I liked much better hanging out – or being shoved – on the local markets such as Chatuchak Weekend Market.
 Other impressive if not overwhelming markets are the Sampeng Market and the Pahurat Market in Chinatown West of Hua Lamphong station.
 However, these are definitely not for claustrophobic people.
 Aisles are extremely narrow and stuffed.
 To make matters worse, they are also partly covered with some plastic plane.

-And at the end of our little Bangkok stay we are getting to the Khaosan Road that has been known with the hippie backpacking crowds forever.
+And at the end of our little Bangkok stay we are getting to the Khaosan Road which has been known for the hippie backpacking crowds forever.
 Then, it became hyper-famous through the movie The Beach starring Leonardo de Caprio and my darling Tilda Swinton.

 Building From Silk

 Not far from the malls at National Stadium BTS station is Jim Thompson’s Thai paradise.